Navigation

 What is Emotional Wellbeing / Pastoral Support?

-We are proud of the Pastoral support we offer at Denton CE School.
-We have various staff trained in a range of Interventions including Emotional Literacy (ELSA) which can be delivered as a small group or 1:1 intervention.
+We have various staff trained in a range of Pastoral Support strategies and Interventions including Emotional Literacy (ELSA) which can be delivered as a small group or 1:1 intervention, Lego Therapy and Grief and Loss.

 Children can suffer wellbeing difficulties at many times throughout childhood, from self-esteem and belonging to bereavement and anxiety.
 We use a range of literature to support us including Ruby’s Worry and the Colour Monster.
 Encouraging children to talk and have their voice is important which we promote this in Class Worship and weekly Personal, Social, Health and Education (PSHE) sessions.